nanodocumet/Nanodicom/README.txt

 'anonymizer' => To anonymize DICOM files.
 It keeps track of repeated values
 				among files for consistency.
 				New v1.1!: Searches and replaces inside Sequences.
-Great for DICOMDIR
+Great for DICOMDIR 'pixeler'	 => New v2.0!(beta): Reads pixel data from images and returns GD objects.
+				Uncompressed images	only for now.

 Miscelaneous
 ------------